ballerina-platform/ballerina-distribution/examples/websocket-service-mutual-ssl/websocket_service_mutual_ssl.md

 # WebSocket service - Mutual SSL

-Ballerina supports mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
+The WebSocket service allows you to expose a connection secured with Mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
 It ensures that both parties are assured of each other's identity.
+This can be enabled by filling the `secureSocket` configurations in the listener as given in the example.
+Use this to secure the WebSocket connection over Mutual SSL.

 ::: code websocket_service_mutual_ssl.bal :::